Consultations - Licensing Act 2003

 • Suspension of the licence for a period of three months;

-• Removal of the Designated Premises Supervisor; and
+• Removal of the Designated Premises Supervisor (DPS); and

 • Imposing a set of new licence conditions.

-The grounds for the review being the applicant's contention that the following licensing objectives are being undermined by the carrying on of licensable activities:
+The grounds for the review being the applicant's contention that the following licensing objectives have been undermined by the carrying on of licensable activities:

 • The prevention of crime and disorder